ProzorroUKR/openprocurement.api/docs/source/tendering/open/tutorial.rst

 Let's see what listing of tenders reveals us:

-.. http:example:: http/tender-listing-no-auth.http
+.. httpexample:: http/tender-listing-no-auth.http
    :code:

 We don't see internal `id` of tender, because tender appears in the listing from `active.tendering` status.

 Tender can contain several different lots.
 We can add lot using the following way:

-.. http:example:: http/tender-add-lot.http
+.. httpexample:: http/tender-add-lot.http
    :code:

 Also you will need to update data about item's related lots:

-.. http:example:: http/tender-add-relatedLot-to-item.http
+.. httpexample:: http/tender-add-relatedLot-to-item.http
    :code:

 Tender activating